 Wait until the download is complete.

-Then take the USB flash drive to the computer you want to install Windows 11 on.
+Then take the USB flash drive to the computer you want to install Windows 11.

-How to boot computer from USB flash drive
+How to boot the computer from a USB flash drive

 - Attach the USB flash drive or insert the DVD on the PC where you want to install Windows 11.